The Turn

 ![]() |

 You can often check and raise again because any Ace out there is going to bet into you and you want to make any J or Q that is contemplating continuing their gutshot draw to be making a mathematical mistake.
 Be careful if you are re-raised in this spot (top two pair vs. a possible straight).
-Don't throw your hand away but call and then check and call on the river (unless YOU improve to kings or aces full in which case use your best judgment--usually bet out on the river unless you are SURE your opponent will bet).
+You definitely won't throw your hand away but you can switch to a more passive check and call approach until the showdown (or until your hand improves).
+If your hand does improve to a full house when a second Ace or King falls you should usually bet out on the river unless you are pretty sure one of your opponents is itching to bet for you.
+One recurring theme of these low limit or small stakes holdem games is that many of your opponents will frequently call but find it much harder to bet, so you should make sure they have something to call when you have a hand.

 Getting People Out vs. Getting Money In